 Don’t Mow According to a Schedule

 When it comes to mowing, many homeowners adhere to a set schedule.
 However, this commonly results in the grass being cut more often than necessary.
-Even if you’ve gotten into the groove of mowing your lawn, say, once a week, there’s no sense in sticking to this schedule if your grass doesn’t actually need to be cut this often, the website Tools Diary says.
+Even if you’ve gotten into the groove of mowing your lawn, say, once a week, there’s no sense in sticking to this schedule if your grass doesn’t actually need to be cut this often.

 The longer your grass remains at its ideal length, the better equipped it will be to retain moisture and soak up vital nutrients.
 For this reason, you should also avoid cutting your grass too short.